 Returns

-Arbitrage funds are not unique in their interest rate-following behaviour.
+However, arbitrage funds are not unique in their interest rate-following behaviour.
 All fixed-income instruments exhibit the same, including Fixed Deposits (FDs), liquid funds, money market funds, ultra-short duration funds etc. The differences lie in the extent of the impact and the speed at which change in rates affects the returns.

 Historical Returns